 - is widely available and therefore promotes consistency

 - it uses existing GP data and therefore requiring no additional resource.

-Around 1% of practices are unlikely to have access to the eFI.
+Around 1% of practices are unlikely to have access to the Electronic Frailty Index.
 For these practices, they can use an alternative approach such as the clinical frailty scale (CFS) to identify people living with frailty.
 The advantage of the eFI is that it enables systematic population based case finding, whereas approaches such as the CFS will still rely predominantly upon opportunistic assessment for frailty.

 We expect that this approach will reduce unwarranted hospital admissions as it will reduce the risk of people experiencing two of the major frailty syndromes, i.e. falls and adverse effects of medication, which often result in hospital admission.
 It will also ensure that those most at risk of unwarranted outcomes from admission to hospital are identified early in their admission and their care appropriately tailored to meet their needs and preferences.